 One of the main questions people email me to ask is whether they should cancel one of their rewards cards before the next annual fee.

+I cannot answer that question.
+Only you have the information necessary to answer that question for yourself.
 I’ll lay out the two-step process you should use to determine which cards to keep and which to cancel.

 How do I approach the decision of whether to keep or cancel a card?

 - Am I getting a retention bonus for keeping the card that is worth more than the annual fee?
 If so, I keep the card.
 If not, I go to step 2.

 - Are the marginal benefits of holding the card larger than the annual fee.
 If so, I keep it.
 If not, I cancel it.

 Both steps come down to future-looking value.
 The annual fee is a cost, and I need to get a benefit at least as big as that cost by keeping the card.